 There are carvings of lotus flowers in bloom over each smiling face.

-The Bas relief on the walls depict life in the time of King Jayavarman VII from military victories to the ordinary life of the Khmer people.
+The Bas relief on the walls depicts life in the time of King Jayavarman VII from military victories to the ordinary life of the Khmer people.
 Khmer people are depicted by their long ears which means long life.
 The Generals of Jayavarman VII military are shown riding elephants or horses.

 Bayon Temple has issues with its foundations.
 If there is no water in the moat the foundations are not stable.